-I made my way towards her, and as I got near, I saw her unique eyes widen.
-I knew what she was seeing: two full sleeves of tattoos, a lip piercing, ear piercings, frosty eyes that have been compared to winter’s chaos.
+I made my way towards her and as I got near, I saw her unique eyes widen.
+I knew what she was seeing: two full sleeves of tattoos, ear piercings, a lip piercing, frosty eyes that have been compared to winter’s chaos.
 I knew that’s what made her eyes widen.
-What made them darken even more and her cheeks heat was everything else she was finally seeing past the tattoos, and the piercings, and the eyes – the dimples that were now carved into my cheeks with my hesitant smile, the messy hair that conjured sex and a woman’s hands running through it, gripping on, the black tee that hugged my muscles and showcased my ink, the faded jeans that were worn and frayed in all the right places and cupped and showcased the even better ones.
+What made them darken even more and her cheeks flush was everything else she was finally seeing past the tattoos, and the piercings, and the eyes – the dimples that were now carved into my cheeks with my hesitant smile, the messy hair that conjured sex and a woman’s hands running through it and gripping on, the black tee that hugged my muscles and showcased my ink, the faded jeans that were worn and frayed in all the right places and cupped and showcased the even better ones.

 My hesitant smile turned into a full-blown grin as her blush deepened.

 I knew none of this was a good idea.
-But she sure was gorgeous with that flush.
-A flush that was because of me.
+But she sure was gorgeous with some heat in her cheeks.
+A burn that was because of me.

 “Can I help you?”
 I asked her when I was standing toe-to-toe with her.
-I knew my voice was gruff; my thoughts were fucking wicked.
+I knew my voice was a bit too gritty.
+Too sensual.
+But my thoughts were fucking wicked.
 She was breathtaking up close.
 She might have been the most beautiful woman I’ve ever seen.
 And I’ve seen some beauties.